openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

-# Custom nGraph Operation {#openvino_docs_IE_DG_Extensibility_DG_AddingNGraphOps}
+# Custom nGraph Operations {#openvino_docs_IE_DG_Extensibility_DG_AddingNGraphOps}

-The Inference Engine Extension API allows you to register operation sets (opsets) with custom nGraph operations to support models with operations that OpenVINO™ does not support out-of-the-box.
+Inference Engine Extension API allows you to register operation sets (opsets) with custom nGraph operations to support models with operations which OpenVINO™ does not support out-of-the-box.

+Besides creating custom nGraph operations, to [support custom operations](../../HOWTO/Custom_Layers_Guide.md) in your model you must also create a Model Optimizer extension for the custom operations and an Inference Engine device plugin extension for the device you will use for inference.

 ## Operation Class